buttercup/buttercup-core/README.md

 // Create aa vault with "General" and "Trash" groups const vault2 = Vault.createWithDefaults();
 ```

+The `init()` function call is used to initialise the environment (performs the same function as `@buttercup/app-env` used to).
+It is required for Buttercup to work.
+It can be called more than once without affect.

 Entries can't be added directly to a Vault, but can be to Groups.
 Creating Groups and Entries is trivial: